Learn about international cultures and customs to prepare for your trip abroad

-Fun Facts About the Eurovision Song Contest
+Fun Facts about the Eurovision Song Contest

-What is eurovision?
+What is Eurovision?
 Eurovision is one of the world's longest running TV talent shows, and has been broadcast since 1956.

-The contest definition is basically a group of countries send their best singer every year to a inmense music festival, where they compete against each other to be the winner and host the following's year event.
+The contest definition is basically a group of countries send their best singer every year to a immense music festival, where they compete against each other to be the winner and host the following's year event.

 Here are a few fun facts about Eurovision that we've dug up: